Baking a perfect cheesecake at home is a dessert lover’s dream.

 Rest Your Cheesecake

-The whole idea is to let your batter rest for 15-20 minutes before you pour it into the prepared pan.
+The idea is to let your batter rest for 15-20 minutes before pouring it into the prepared pan.
 The resting period removes air bubbles trapped inside the cheesecake batter.

 That way, the cheesecake won’t get distorted during the baking process.
 It also keeps the cake firm and easy to handle when it comes out of the pan.